Are you building for Survival or Excellence?15 Aug 2019

 You will not have a quick start.
 You will be a little slower starting from square one.
 It will take time to start putting together code that actually does something real and concrete.

 You are vulnerable to analysis paralysis.
-The bar for action is much higher than when building for survival.
+The bar for action is much higher when building for success.
 It takes a certain type of decisiveness, and ability to disagree and commit, to be able to flourish under this approach.